 "To prevent browser warnings, use an SSL certificate with a common name or subject alternative name that contains the fully-qualified domain name of the server that hosts the certificate."

-When you order a TLS/SSL certificate, the domain name on the TLS/SSL certificate must match the domain name for the website shown in the address bar of the browser exactly.
+When ordering a TLS/SSL certificate, the domain name on the TLS/SSL certificate must match the domain name for the website shown in the address bar of the browser exactly.

-©2019 DigiCert, Inc. All rights reserved.
-DigiCert and its logo are registered trademarks of DigiCert, Inc. Symantec and Norton and their logos are trademarks used under license from Symantec Corporation.
+©2020 DigiCert, Inc. All rights reserved.
+DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.